Jsong1836/Composite-Stress-Index/README.md

 process is automatized by "Quantmod" and "Qunadl" where there are three main data sources (Fred, Yahoo, Quandl).
 Since these data sources are free, this function can be used with different source of financial stress that users think more efficient in order to capture financial stress.
 The main difference from the ECB's calculation, this index includes commodity market as a source of financial stress.
-"S" symbol indicate a segment of financial market as follow:
+"S" symbol indicate a segment of financial market as follows:

 "S1" : Money market
 "S2" : Bond market